Where Are Pink River Dolphins Found

 Support Sustainable Tourism

 When visiting the Amazon or Orinoco regions, choose eco-friendly tour operators that prioritize dolphin conservation.
-Look for companies that adhere to responsible wildlife viewing guidelines, minimize disturbance to dolphin habitats, and contribute to local communities.
+But look for companies that adhere to responsible wildlife viewing guidelines, minimize disturbance to dolphin habitats, and contribute to local communities.
 Avoid tours that involve feeding or interacting with dolphins, as these practices can alter their natural behavior and make them dependent on humans.

 Reduce Your Environmental Footprint